mdzv/filey/README.md

 ## Description
-So I made something different here, this is a program that I tested out to see how files can be logged after either moved, deleted, created or modified.
-This program can be used for any directory or folder of any kind.
+So I made something different here, this is a program that I tested out to see how files can be logged after being moved, deleted, created or modified.
+You can use this anywhere and for any directory or folder.

 ## Features